awsdocs/amazon-aurora-user-guide/doc_source/babelfish-compatibility.tsql.limitations-unsupported.md

 + SET CURSOR\_CLOSE\_ON\_COMMIT ON
 + SET NUMERIC\_ROUNDABORT ON
 + SET PARSEONLY ON \(command doesn't work as expected\)
++ SET FMTONLY ON \(command doesn't work as expected\.
+It suppresses only the execution of SELECT statements but not others\.\)

 ## Commands that aren't supported<a name="babelfish-compatibility.tsql.limitations-unsupported-list1"></a>